Punjab: Hindu Shahis (c. 820–1022 CE)

-In the 9th century, the Hindu Shahi dynasty originating from the region of Oddiyana, replaced the Taank kingdom, ruling Western Punjab along with eastern Afghanistan.
-The tribe of the Gakhars/Khokhars, formed a large part of the Hindu Shahi army according to the Persian historian Firishta.
+In the 9th century, the Odi Shahi dynasty originating from Gandhara replaced the Takka kingdom, ruling western Punjab along with Kabulistan.
+The tribe of Gakhars formed a large part of the Hindu Shahi army according to the Persian historian Firishta.
 The most notable rulers of the empire were Lalliya, Bhimadeva and Jayapala who were accredited for military victories.

 Lalliya had reclaimed the territory at and around Kabul between 879 and 901 CE after it had been lost under his predecessor to the Saffarid dynasty.
 He was described as a fearsome Shahi.
 Two of his ministers reconstructed by Rahman as Toramana and Asata are said to of have taken advantage of Amr al-Layth's preoccupation with rebellions in Khorasan, by successfully raiding Ghazna around 900 CE.

-After a defeat in Eastern Afghanistan suffered on the Shahi ally Lawik, Bhimadeva mounted a combined attack around 963 CE.
+After a defeat in Zabulistan suffered by the Shahi ally Lawik, Bhimadeva mounted a combined attack around 963 CE.
 Abu Ishaq Ibrahim was expelled from Ghazna and Shahi-Lawik strongholds were restored in Kabul and adjacent areas.
 This victory appears to have been commemorated in the Hund Slab Inscription (HSI).